ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/document-extensions/counters/counters-and-other-features.java.markdown

 * Usage Flow

    * Create a `store.bulkInsert` instance.
-   * Pass the instance's `CountersFor` interface, the document ID
+   * Pass the instance's `countersFor` interface, the document ID
    * Call `increment` as many times as you like.
 Pass it -
      The Counter Name and Value (delta to be added).